rrskiran-msrit/aqi-dashboard/README.md

 ## Fair-comparison safeguards

 Air-quality comparisons can be misleading when stations have different observation periods or missing-data rates.
-AirScope therefore applies the following safeguards:
+The AQI Dashboard therefore applies the following safeguards:

 - map values are matched to one shared date and hour;
 - users choose an acceptable nearest-observation tolerance;